learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/CircleCI.md

 ## Orbs

 You might have noticed that we have not defined a job for testing our node package.
 This is because we are going to be using a prebuilt job given by the CircleCI node orb.
 Specifically, we will be using the node/test job.
+To elaborate, nodes are like packages that contain things such as jobs and commands which we can use out of the box without needing to configure a third party installation or set up a secondary yaml file.
+This is extremely useful for devops engineers who don't want re-invent the wheel, such as writing a job for testing in node.
+This also helps keep the configuration readable and concise.
 From the CircleCI docs, `"Orbs are reusable packages of parameterizable configuration that can be used in any project.
 They are made up of reusable configuration elements, for example, jobs, commands, and executors."` You can even author your own orbs, which is out of the scope of this guide.
 You can see available orbs [here]('https://circleci.com/developer/orbs').

 ## Workflows